A Comprehensive Guide to Breaking a Lease Early

 4. Cover any costs of breaking the lease early

-If you do have to cover the costs of breaking your lease, make sure you do so as soon as you can.
+If you do have to cover the costs of breaking your lease, ensure you do so as soon as you can.
 Depending on your agreement, these costs may include paying rent up until a new tenant moves in, the costs of advertising the property, letting fees, or break fees.
-You may even need to help your landlord find a new tenant or find someone to sublet from you – which might reduce the costs that come with breaking your lease early.
+You may even need to help your landlord find a new tenant or find someone to sublet from you – which might reduce the costs of breaking your lease early.

-In Australia, the cost of breaking a lease will be dependent on each state's legislation, refer to your local government website for accurate information.
+In Australia, the cost of breaking a lease depends on each state's legislation; refer to your local government website for accurate information.

 5. Moving out